linhng15/New-York-Time/README.md

  N.C.B.C.
 In Class Group Project,

- Last Revised Outside of Class 3/11/2017
+ Last Revised Outside of Class 4/6/2017

+ 	* added target of _blank to open URLs in new window to keep viewer on page.

 ```